 Q. How do you open a folding wagon?

 Most folding wagons come with instructions from the manufacturer.
-If the wagon you’re considering has a video about opening and collapsing the wagon, watch that to get an idea.
+If the wagon you’re considering offers a video about opening and collapsing the wagon, watch that to get an idea.
 Opening might require moving and locking wheels, handles, or other parts in place.

 Q. How do you fold up a wagon?

 For most wagons, just reverse the opening procedure.
-Typically, wagons have a pull tab in the bottom of the wagon.
+Typically, wagons have a pull tab on the bottom of the wagon.
 A gentle tug will unlock the frame, allowing you to easily collapse it down to a tight package.